BIO 100 Concepts of Biology 4 SH

 BIO 312 Genetics 4 SH

 This course will cover the basic principles of genetics, including classical genetics, molecular genetics, gene expression, quantitative genetics, cytogenetics, population genetics and evolutionary genetics.
 Fall semester.
 (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 103 and BIO 104 and junior standing.
+Prerequisite: BIO 104 with a minimum grade of “C-” or better and junior standing.

 BIO 320 Conservation Ecology 4 SH